-10. All-Electronic Tolling - In May 2014 the agencies ceased collecting cash on the system.
+10. All-Electronic Tolling - In May 2014, the Agencies ceased collecting cash on the system.
 This was a multi-year process that involved each of the departments within the TCA.
-All-Electronic Tolling provides for license plate tolling for those that do not have a toll road account.
+All-Electronic Tolling provides for license plate tolling for those that do not have a FasTrak account.
 The work was done in conjunction with a pressing need to replace outdated tolling equipment throughout the system.